 Problems paying your rent

-If you are struggling to keep up to date with your rent payments, you need to stop the situation from getting any worse – take action by:
+If you are struggling to keep up to date with your rent payments, you need to stop the situation from getting any worse.

-- Contact the Housing Benefit Team to check you are getting the right benefit entitlement or
+- Contact the DWP to check you are getting the right benefit entitlement - Universal Credit Housing Cost element.

 Always keep your landlord informed of what is going on.

-Trafford Welfare Advice, Citizens Advice Bureau, and Help With Rent can help you to sort out how to make the most of your income.
+Trafford Welfare Advice and Citizens Advice Bureau, can help you to sort out how to make the most of your income.
 They may be able to work out your money so that you can prioritise your payments.

 The Citizens Advice Bureau offer some good tips if you do fall behind with your rent:

-- Don't ignore court papers and court hearings - do attend court but get advice first
+- Don't ignore court papers and court hearings - attend court but get advice first.